-If you are familiar with the earlier Honeywell LTEM-XA, them the Honeywell LTEM-PA is a very similar AlarmNet Communicator.
+If you are familiar with the earlier Honeywell LTEM-XA, then the Honeywell LTEM-PA is a similar AlarmNet Communicator.
 Both the LTEM-XA and the LTEM-PA offer connectivity with the state-of-the-art AT&T LTE Cat M1 Network.
 The difference is that while the LTEM-XA is cellular-only, the LTEM-PA adds IP connectivity.
 By setting up both internet and cellular, your VISTA System will stay monitored even if one communication pathway goes down or becomes unavailable.
-While you can technically set up just one path (internet OR cellular), virtually all buyers of the LTEM-PA will do so because they want to have both connection paths in-use simultaneously.
+While you can technically set up just one path (internet OR cellular), virtually all buyers of the LTEM-PA will set up both paths because they want to have both connection paths in-use simultaneously.
 If you want cell-only, then the aforementioned LTEM-XA is recommended.
 If you want internet protocol (IP) only, and you don't want the option to change your mind at a later time, then the Honeywell 7847i may be a good option for your VISTA System.

 What's important to note about the Honeywell Home LTEM-PA is that it is an AlarmNet Communicator.
 This means that it connects with the Resideo AlarmNet Servers for monitoring service.
 When AlarmNet receives a signal from the VISTA System, it can then forward the signal to the Total Connect 2.0 interactive security notification and automation platform, as well as a central monitoring station, depending on the monitoring plan you are using.
 Some alarm monitoring plans include service with Total Connect 2.0 only, some are central station only, and others include both TC2 and central station service.
 Check with your monitoring provider to make sure that you receive the type of service you want.
 Note that a VISTA-15P or VISTA-20P needs a PROM Chip of 9.12 or higher to support TC2.
 You can get PROM Chip upgrades for the 15P and for the 20P if needed.
 Meanwhile, all versions of the VISTA-128BPT support TC2, and any VISTA-250BPT running Version 10.3 or higher will support the service.
 While the VISTA-10P can still use the LTEM-PA for central station monitoring, it cannot support Total Connect 2.0.
 Please see this FAQ for more information on checking and replacing PROM Chips.

 Another new and exciting feature of the LTEM-PA is its ability to be used with Non-Honeywell manufactured panels.
-The communicator can be connected to certain legacy DSC and Interlogix panels using the panel's keypad data bus.
+The communicator can be connected to certain legacy DSC (PC1616, PC1832, PC1864) and Interlogix panels (NX-8 and NX-8V2, NX-6V2, and NX-4V2) using the panel's keypad data bus.
 For the supported panels, this introduces the ability to interface Non-VISTA hardwired panels with Total Connect 2.0 for the very first time!
-When a PROWIFIZW is used with the LTEM-PA, the Total Connect 2.0 account can even support the use of Z-Wave devices, and Smart Scenes.
-Information about the models supported, and how to wire them, check out the Installation Guide, starting on Page 11.
-For other Non-VISTA panels where a keypad bus connection is not supported, Honeywell will soon offer a new and improved PRODCM dialer capture module which will facilitate the ability to use the LTEM-P Series communicators with any panel that previously supported a phone line connection for sending signals.
+When a PROWIFIZW is used with the LTEM-PA, the Total Connect 2.0 account can even support the use of Z-Wave devices.
+Smart Scenes with this setup is not an option.
+For information about the non-Honeywell models supported, and how to wire them, check out the Installation Guide, starting on Page 11.
+For other Non-VISTA panels where a keypad bus connection is not supported, Honeywell offers a new and improved PRODCM dialer capture module which will facilitate the ability to use the LTEM-PV or LTEM-PA communicators with any panel that previously supported a phone line connection and Contact ID format for sending signals.

 There is still no wire supplied for the connection to the transformer.
 You must use your own.
 Most users find that 18-gauge 2-conductor wiring works perfectly for this.
 The unit gets its primary power from the included DC transformer.
 The fact that the transformer is DC means that these communicators cannot share a transformer with the alarm panel, as has been possible with some communicators in the past.
 It also means that you must be careful to observe proper polarity when connecting the power wires to both the transformer and the communicator.
+It is possible to wire the LTEM-P series communicator so that it is powered by the panel, as opposed to sharing a transformer.
+You can find information on how to wire that here.
 Inside the LTEM-PA is its backup battery, which comes included.
 The LTEM-PA measures 9.1" X 9.1" x 2.2" (23.2cm x 23.2cm x 5.7cm).
 It weighs 1.5lbs (700g) without its backup battery, or 3.3lbs (1500g) with the battery.
 It includes LED lights to indicate current device and connection status.
 The unit supports tamper detection to let the system know if someone tries to open or disable the communicator.
 Note the device's current draw of 70mA when idle, to 515mA when used with cellular AND WIFI through a PROWIFI/PROWIFIZW.
 The maximum current draw will be less if wired ethernet is used instead.

 - Product Type: AlarmNet Dual-Path Communicator

-- Compatibility: Honeywell VISTA Panels (ECP Panels Only unless PRODCM is used)
+- Compatibility: Honeywell VISTA Panels (ECP Compatible Panels Only unless PRODCM is used)

-Any panel that supports POTS communication (PRODCM required)
+Any panel that supports POTS communication and Contact ID format (PRODCM required)